 CLUSTER 10

 Article 33.
-Money-laundering
+[Cyber-: MX]Money-laundering [Laundering of proceeds of crime: IR, CU, MY, PK]

+[delete – SN, BR, ZA, LI, SG, NG, NO, ZW, CL, NE, EU & mS, TR, CH; retain – IL, IR, OM, MX, EG, DZ, CARICOM, VE, TH, CU, IN, ID, TZ, PK, UG, CN, AR]

-1. Each State Party shall adopt, in accordance with fundamental principles of its domestic law, such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally:
+1. Each State Party shall adopt, in accordance with fundamental principles of its domestic law, such legislative and other measures as may be necessary to establish as criminal offences, [when committed intentionally: MX]:

-(a) (i) The conversion or transfer of property, including virtual currencies, knowing that such property is the proceeds of crime, for the purpose of concealing or disguising the illicit origin of the property or of helping any person who is involved in the commission of the predicate offence to evade the legal consequences of his or her actions;
+(a) (i) The conversion to or transfer of property, [directly or through another person: GT] [including virtual currencies: AU, US, OM, UK, KR, TZ, MY; retain – GT, MX] [including (digital assets: GT, MX, RU, OM)], [and wallets: GT] [virtual assets: IR] [virtual property: CN, DZ], [or the investment of such assets: GT] knowing that such [property digital assets: MX] is the proceeds of crime, for the purpose of concealing or disguising the illicit origin of the [property digital assets: MX] or of helping any person who is involved in the commission of [the predicate offence to evade the legal consequences of his or her actions: crimes covered by this Convention: MX];

-(ii) The concealment or disguise of the true nature, source, location, disposition, movement, or ownership of or rights with respect to , knowing that such property is the proceeds of crime;
+(ii) The concealment or disguise of the true nature, source, location, disposition, movement, or ownership of or rights with respect to [digital assets: MX], knowing that such [property digital assets: MX] is the proceeds of crime;

 (b) Subject to the basic concepts of its legal system:

-(i) The acquisition, possession or use of property, knowing, at the time of receipt, that such property is the proceeds of crime;
+(i) The acquisition, possession or use of [property digital assets: MX], knowing, at the time of receipt, that such [property digital assets: MX] is the proceeds of crime;

-(ii) Participation in, association with or conspiracy to commit, attempts to commit and aiding, abetting, facilitating and counselling the commission of any of the offences established in accordance with this article.
+[(ii) Participation in, association with or conspiracy to commit, attempts to commit and aiding, abetting, facilitating and counselling the commission of any of the offences established in accordance with this article.: delete – IL]

 2. For purposes of implementing or applying paragraph 1 of this article: